- Innovation through Exploration

 The Company is focussed on developing two deposits of molybdenum, tungsten and copper, at Drozhilovskoye and Smirnovskoe.

 The Drozhilovskoye molybdenum-tungsten deposit is located in Denisovski rayon of Kostanayskaya oblast, 55km northeast of Zhitigara and 31km northwest from the rayon center, Denisovka.
 The small settlement of Okrainka lies some 4km from the deposit.
 The deposit area covers approximately 6.6km2.
-In addition to the main valuable ore components of molybdenum (Mo) and tungsten (W) the deposit is also thought to contain amounts of bismuth, beryl, lithium, rubidium, cesium, copper, gold and silver.
+In addition to the main valuable ore components of molybdenum (Mo) and tungsten (W) and Lithium (Li) the deposit is also thought to contain amounts of bismuth, beryl, rubidium, cesium, copper, gold and silver.

 Since the deposit was discovered in 1964 considerable exploration work has taken place culminating in the most recent resource statement undertaken in 2005 (using the former Soviet Union resource and reserve classification system common in Central Asia), which provided a GKZ approved Category C1 and C2 resource estimate for the northern stockwork, using a 0.05 per cent.
 Mo (equiv.) cut-off, of 37.2Mt at 0.107 per cent.
 Mo and 0.086 per cent.
 WO3.
 Importantly, the first resource estimate undertaken in 1974 defined a GKZ approved estimate for the whole deposit at C2 of approximately 140Mt at 0.188 per cent.
 Mo.

 The most recent exploration work on the project was a drilling programme in 2018 which broadly substantiated previous work and provided further detail to both the geology and resource base.